miklevin/MikeAtEleven.com/index.md

 reading this (if ever).

 Hello Future Adi, my child.
 I love you so much!
-I know I referred to you as my "daughter" up there, and that may trigger you as not gender neutral enough for this day and age, so from here on even on this site, I'll be referring to you as my child.
+I know I referred to you as my "child" up there, and that may trigger you as not gender neutral enough for this day and age, so from here on even on this site, I'll be referring to you as my child.
 Okay, My Child?
 Later Gater!